Large-eyed green tree snake

-The large-eyed green tree snake (Rhamnophis aethiopissa), also known commonly as the splendid dagger-tooth tree snake, is a species of venomous snake in the family Colubridae.
+The large-eyed green tree snake (Rhamnophis aethiopissa), also known commonly as the splendid dagger-tooth tree snake, is a species of venomous snake in the subfamily Colubrinae of the family Colubridae.
 The species is endemic to Africa.
 There are three recognized subspecies.

 Geographic range

 R. aethiopissa is found in Angola, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Equatorial Guinea, Gabon, Ghana, Guinea, Ivory Coast, Kenya, Liberia, Senegal, Sierra Leone, South Sudan, Tanzania, Togo, Uganda, and Zambia.

+Habitat

+The preferred natural habitats of R. aethiopissa are forest and savanna, at altitudes from sea level to 1,040 m.

 Description

 R. aethiopissa may attain a total length (including tail) of 1.5 m.
 The dorsal scales, which are smooth, are arranged in 17 rows at midbody.

+Behavior

+R. aethiopissa is arboreal and diurnal.

+Diet

+R. aethiopissa preys upon frogs, lizards, birds, and small mammals.